Seedoino/SEEDOINO/README.md

 ## 📘 Project Description

 **SEEDOINO** is a fully air-gapped hardware tool for securely managing your cryptocurrency **seed phrase** using a microSD card.
-It is designed to maximize privacy and eliminate digital exposure by operating completely offline— **no Wi-Fi**, **no Bluetooth**, no wireless interfaces at all.
+It is designed to maximize privacy and eliminate digital exposure by operating completely offline **no Wi-Fi**, **no Bluetooth**, no wireless interfaces at all.

 ## 🔐 Key Features